dovetail-genomics/chicago/README.md

 Please refer to the Chicago R package vignette and the chicagoTools README file for more information.

+*News*

+- Version 1.1.5: Default values of tlb.minProxOEPerBin and tlb.minProxB2BPerBin have changed.
+No action is required unless you specified non-default values, or wish to re-run the pipeline on old chicagoData objects.
+See the [NEWS](https://bitbucket.org/chicagoTeam/chicago/src/master/Chicago/NEWS?fileviewer=file-view-default) file for more details.

 *Installation instructions*

 1. Make sure that you have R version >= 3.1.2. chicagoTools requires some additional dependencies: bedtools, perl and python >= 2.7 need to be pre-installed and added to PATH, plus the R package ``argparser`` is required - install with the R code: